 So what does this have to do with St. Augustine cosmetic dentistry?
 A very fair question.
-The America Academy of Orthodontist (AAO) recently completed a study that showed the number one reason for bullying is a person’s smile.
-We have discussed in the past how the number one thing some one looks at when they first meet you is your smile.
+The American Association of Orthodontists (AAO) recently completed a study that showed the No. 1 reason for bullying is a person’s smile.
+We have discussed in the past how the No. 1 thing someone looks at when they first meet you is your smile.
 Right or wrong, strangers make snap decisions about us based upon our smile.
-This affects a first date, a job interview, and the potential to be bullied all occur with your first smile to a stranger.
+The first impressions during a first date or a job interview, and the potential to be bullied all occur with your first smile to a stranger.

 As has already been mentioned, bullying is not isolated to the school yard.
 These same results can and have been extrapolated to the workplace.
 Attendance at work decreases.
 Productivity at work decreases.
 A big part of the reason this continues is because bullying is not yet illegal in the United States.
-But other countries are starting to outlaw such acts.
-Canada, Australia, and France just to name a few.
+But other countries are starting to outlaw such acts: Canada, Australia, and France, just to name a few.
 Some cities have looked into it, but not Jacksonville or St. Augustine.
-At one point, sexual harassment was not illegal in the workforce either prior to landmark cases that changed that.
+Sexual harassment was not illegal in the workforce either prior to landmark cases that changed that.
 One would have to assume bullying will take a similar course before it becomes illegal.

-Bullying is never the victims fault.
+Bullying is never the victim’s fault.
 No one is perfect or without flaw.
 And bullying will never stop.
 Even if laws are enacted, the number of incidents may decrease, but there will still be bullying.
-We cannot simply say “deal with it”.
+We cannot simply say “deal with it.”
 Shedding light on the problem will help and decrease its occurrence, but it will still exist because bullies will never change.
-So if the number one cause of bullying is a smile, and you had the chance to change the leading cause of bullying, would you?
-And how could you change things like spacing between teeth, missing teeth, the shape/color of teeth, or “Buck Teeth”?
+So, if the No. 1 cause of bullying is a smile and you had the chance to change the leading cause of bullying, would you?
+And how could you change things like spacing between teeth, missing teeth, the shape and color of teeth, or “buck teeth”?
 They can all be changed if you want, faster and easier than you think, and that is what your World Golf Village dentist will discuss in his blogs this week.